 Sean is the founder and Executive Director of the Canadian Fair Trade Network (CFTN).
 Sean’s passion for global sustainability, grew out of international travel (2004-2009) and time spent working in Kenya.
 Sean moved back to Vancouver in 2009, and got involved with Fair Trade Vancouver, helping the city become Canada’s 11th Fair Trade Designated Town.
 Sean later became the organizations Executive Director, where his work included working with the University of British Columbia and Simon Fraser University in their becoming Canada’s 1st and 2nd Fair Trade Designated Campuses.
 In 2011, Sean founded the Canadian Fair Trade Network, as an effort to build a stronger, more organized social movement in Canada.
 Sean has overseen the expansion of numerous programs, has led five national conferences, and developed and grown the organizations bi-annual publication, Fair Trade Magazine.
-Sean represents Canada on the International Fair Trade Towns Committee, sits on the Trade 4 Sustainable Development Stakeholder Advisory Committee, and the Real Food Challenge Advisory Committee, an initiative of Meal Exchange Canada.
+Sean represents Canada on the International Fair Trade Towns Committee, sits on the Good Food Challenge Advisory Committee.

-Torrye lives on Vancouver Island and works for the Canadian Fair Trade Network as their Fair Trade Programs Coordinator.
+Torrye Mckenzie lives on Vancouver Island and since 2016 she has been working for the Canadian Fair Trade Network as their Manager for the Fair Trade Town, Campus, School, Workplace, Faith Group, Event and Ambassador Programs.
 In 2012, she started working as a Campus Food Strategy Coordinator with Meal Exchange leading social justice projects in northern British Columbia focused around waste reduction, food security, and local and sustainable food procurement.
-Torrye first joined the fair trade movement when she helped the University of Northern British Columbia secure its Fair Trade Campus Designation in 2015.
-She holds a bachelor’s degree in Biomedical Studies from the University of Northern British Columbia and looks forward to continuing to take an active role in creating a just and sustainable food system through her postgraduate work, education, and interests.
+Torrye first joined the fair trade movement when she helped the University of Northern British Columbia secure it's Fair Trade Campus designation in 2015.
+Within her current role, Torrye works with people, advocates, businesses, public institutions and governments to ensure the farmers, producers, and workers who make the products we purchase are compensated fairly, treated with respect, and able produce their products in an environmentally sustainable way.

 Erik Johnson - Editor, Designer, Fair Trade Magazine Lead